jenilpatel1301/SnakeGame_Python/README.md

 ## Bug or Issues

   If you find a bug or have an issue with Python Snake, feel free to Submit an Issue.

+## Future Updates

+  A future update will have different color snake and have timestamp to imporve leaderboard.

 ## Repo owner